tony2tones/ramp-weather/README.md

 # RampWeather

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.8.
-This is a weather application uses Material Icons,  using Open weather API
+This is a weather application uses Material Icons,
+Weather data is coming from [Open weather API](https://openweathermap.org/api), which requires registration and then you w

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## runing unit tests with Jest
+> This is just incase I don't manage to setup my jest on this project correctly.
+Unit tests can be run using the following command line

+    npx jest

 ## Code scaffolding